adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ### `logData`
 > Value: `true` / `false`

-If `true`, the mod prints steering-related information to the console as you drive.
+If `true`, the mod prints steering-related information to the console as you're driving.
 You can bring up the console with the <kbd>~</kbd> key.